shaloo/docs.arcana/docs/howto/wallet_ui.md

 ### Add/Select a Network

-The {{config.extra.arcana.wallet_name}} allows authenticated app users to sign blockchain transactions on various [supported blockchain networks]({{page.meta.arcana.root_rel_path}}/state_of_the_ntwk.md#supported-blockchains).
-By default, a few of the supported networks are automatically displayed in the wallet home screen.
+The {{config.extra.arcana.wallet_name}} allows authenticated app users to sign blockchain transactions on various [[state-of-the-arcana-auth#supported-blockchains|supported blockchain networks]].
+By default, a few of the supported networks are automatically displayed on the wallet home screen.
 Users can select a different network from the drop-down list.
 Additional networks can be added to the default list as long as they are supported by {{config.extra.arcana.product_name}}.

 To add a network: